Zierman/tabsave/README.md

 ```

 ### List All Saves
 You may want to list all saves.
-You can acheave this with the `-L` or `-list-all` option.
+You can achieve this with the `-L` or `-list-all` option.

 Example:
 ```commandline